gvoigtlaender/dockerGUI/README.md

 # Warning
 ## The container has access to the users home directory of host!
 Tools might write to host profiles!
-It uses thunar file manager and epiphany browser - change if you need!

 ### Open Issues
 * Warning 'Failed to load module "canberra-gtk-module" '.
 Installing libcanberra-packages did not help.
 See *Dockerfile*